Dear Barbara: Where is God when our marriage fails? We tried everything. Is every marriage meant to be saved?

 Where is God in all of this?

-As to “Where is God in all of this?”though He often feels distant in our trials and difficulties, I can promise He is not.
+Though He often feels distant in our trials and difficulties, I can promise He is not.
 Our feelings deceive us.
 We assume when things are going well God is near and when they aren’t He must be far off.
 Nothing is farther from the truth.

 He has promised, “I will never leave you or forsake you.”
 And that promise is repeated multiples times in the Old and New Testaments because He knows our weakness and temptation to doubt.
 He knows we need to hear it over and over and over.